attidack/weather-thoughts/README.md

 ## Credits

-The original idea came from an old desktop modding enviorment called [rainmeter](https://www.rainmeter.net/).
+The original idea came from an old desktop modding environment  called [rainmeter](https://www.rainmeter.net/).
 Rainmeter had a plug in called [Do I need a jacket](https://visualskins.com/skin/do-i-need-jacket-2) that stopped working in 2018.
 This project is a start to bring that one back to life.

 Collab with Cody Eddie and Paul Smith in group 4 at the U of U fullstack bootcamp